 Your story can be one of healing and redemption.
-You can make the decision to seek help now for addiction and alcoholism, and begin building a brighter future.
-Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, is staffed with caring and compassionate professionals dedicated to providing you all the tools needed to achieve permanent sobriety.
-For more information about treatment options, please call today: (877) 279-1777
+You can decide to seek help now for addiction and alcoholism and begin building a brighter future.
+Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, California, is staffed with caring and compassionate professionals dedicated to providing you all the tools needed to achieve permanent sobriety.
+Some of our addiction treatment programs include: